 In 2007, Tennis Europe teamed up with leading sports research agency SPORTS MARKETING SURVEYS INC, and since then the two organisations have collaborated on a number of research projects designed to enhance understanding of the European tennis market and conditions within each European country.
 A number of commercial reports have since been produced and are now available for purchase at special rates.

-For further information, please click the images below, or contact Gabriela Köb: email@example.com.
+For further information, please click the images below, or contact Keith Jenkins: email@example.com.

-The second edition of the European Tennis Report was published in October 2012.
+The third edition of the European Tennis Report will be published in July 2015.
 The report contains comprehensive statistics and analysis from all 49 of Tennis Europe’s member nations and is designed to present the most accurate possible snapshot of the current state of European tennis.